linancn/tiangong-lca-next/README.md

 npm test
 ```

-## You can now run the Next.js local development server:
+## You can now run the Next.js local development server

 🚀 **Use VSCode Launch Program configuration to Debug!** 🚀

 The app should now be running on [localhost:8000](http://localhost:8000/).